Jael-G/YT-Subs-Sorter/README.md

 # Youtube Subscribers Sorter

-Python scripts that exctract all the channels indicated in a dictinary, and then sorts them from highest sub count to lowest sub count using prettytable module.
+Python scripts that exctract all the channels indicated in a dictionary, and then sorts them from highest sub count to lowest sub count using the prettytable module.

 # Libraries

 The only library used that does not come with Python is prettytable.
-However, if when running the script it is not installed, the script will install it before continuing to run.
+However, if when running the script prettytable is not installed, the script will install it before continuing to run.

 # Preview